You have no items in your shopping cart.

 Not all, but most of my shocks in working with my own fences have been incurred when working with it when it’s raining or wet.

 Early on in my fencing career we were installing a fence across a dammed river to keep Rhinoceros from wandering onto neighbouring property.
 You cannot simply herd Rhino with a horse or on foot – they do tend to get cantankerous and bolshie.
 The customer wanted them to have access to the reservoir but not cross over to the neighbour.
 The solution was an electric fence tape suspended on floats across the water.
 The 40mm fence tape would be visible and should provide the necessary shock.

 An occasion I did not witness but elicited great mirth among our staff was when one person had to walk home from a drink-up and decided to take a short cut across a fence.
-Using a dead branch, he pushed the wires down but in his inebriated state the branch was held at an angle just as he had his leg over.
+Using a dead, dry branch - an excellent insulator, he pushed the wires down but in his inebriated state the branch was held at an angle just as he had his leg over.
 The wire slid up and contacted his hand giving him a shock.
 He released the branch causing the wire to contact his family jewels with obvious results.

-A few years ago, a staff member was helping me pull up an old temporary fence.
-It had been used for a while before I got round to building a proper three strand fence.
-It was a single strand of 2.5mm wire about 2 meters inside of the new fence.
+A few years ago, I read of a staff member helping to pull up an old temporary fence.
+It had been used for a while before the operator got round to building a proper three strand fence.
+It was a single strand of 2.5mm electric fencing wire about 2 meters inside of the new fence.
 It was on 12mm posts.